Solana

 • Withdrawal: NEVER enable this on an automated key.

-For DEX/MEV Bots: Use a "hot wallet" with limited funds for daily trading, and sweep profits to a "cold wallet" (Ledger/Trezor) daily.
+For DEX/mev Bots: Use a "hot wallet" with limited funds for daily trading, and sweep profits to a "cold wallet" (Ledger/Trezor) daily.
 Never keep your entire bankroll in the bot's hot wallet.

 3. Supply Chain Verification (Don't Trust, Verify)